edgecollective/edge-zettel/index.md

 <div id="blurb">

-What would it mean to decolonize the internet?
+What would it mean to decolonize all aspects of our vital infrastructure today, or in the future?
 Water?
 Food?
 Energy?
+Communications?
+What alternatives are there to the status quo that might be built soon -- or are being built already -- or could be recovered from the past?

-What alternatives might we consider? <b>Convivial</b> is a series of investigations that explore the idea of <b>decolonizing technology</b> in conversation with people and organizations working to make vital infrastructure more democratic, participatory, autonomous, and cooperative.
+<b>Convivial</b> is a series of investigations and conversations focused on the idea of <b>decolonizing technology</b> in an array of contexts; on the project of avoiding exploitation, regaining control and autonomy, and supporting more democratic, collaborative, cooperative approaches to infrastructure upon which all of us rely.

 </div>